 In this case, ensure the following:

-- The NDM and transport case are locked.
+- the source exposure mechanism and transport case are locked

-- The vehicle is parked on private property (off public roads) in close proximity to your room (preferably right outside your room).
+- the vehicle is parked on private property (off public roads), and if staying in a motel then in close proximity to your room (preferably right outside your room)

 Sign-up for notifications